happyflow-io/koningschat/README.md

 bun run dev
 ```

-Open http://localhost:3000 to see the chat widget demo.
+Open http://localhost:3000 to see the fullscreen chat overlay demo.

 ## Development Scripts